gecad-group/peak-mas/docs/how-to.md

 The group hierarchy allows the user to create subgroups in different depths.
 This does not only allow you to organize your multiagent system (e.g., society of agent) but also to communicate more efficiently through the hierarchical branches.
 You can send a single message to every agent that is in a specific branch, or every agent bellow some specific node.

 For this functionality you need to activate the Directory Facilitator (DF) agent.
-Is the DF that coordinates and monitors the hierarchical structure.
+DF coordinates and monitors the hierarchical structure.
 To activate it you just need to run the following command:

 ```bash
 $ peak df